MikroElektronika/mikrosdk_click_v2/clicks/clockgen3/DETAILS.md

 ## Examples Description

-> This example demonstrates the use of Clock Gen 3 click board.
+> This example demonstrates the use of Clock Gen 3 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures the click board.
+> Initializes the driver and configures the Click board.

 ```c